20x30 Trade Show Booth Planning

 A 20x30 booth can be planned as a rental-friendly exhibit system or as a fully custom booth build.
 Both can work, but the decision should come from the booth’s function, not just the look.

-A rental-friendly 20x30 booth can be a good fit when the exhibitor needs branded graphics, counters, screen walls, meeting space, and a polished island presence without building every structural element from scratch.
+A rental-friendly 20x30 booth can be a good fit when the exhibitor needs branded graphics, counters, screen walls, meeting space, storage, and a polished island presence without building every structural element from scratch.

 A custom 20x30 booth makes more sense when the project needs unique architecture, specialized product displays, private meeting rooms, overhead branding, or a multi-show structure that will be reused with specific brand requirements.